MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 - Conduct baseline performance monitoring of Azure VMware Solution infrastructure through the [Azure portal](/azure/azure-vmware/configure-alerts-for-azure-vmware-solution#supported-metrics-and-activities).

-- Set the following alerts when the cluster is nearing capacity for disk, CPU, or RAM.
+- Set the following alerts when the cluster is nearing capacity for disk, CPU, or RAM:

     | Metric  | Alert  |
     |---------|---------|